Carlosmape/carlosmape.github.io/career/index.md

 ##  InfoGestión (business management software):
 ### C++ Software Engineer
 This was my very first work experience.
 Just recently finished my Informatics Degree, I was lookng for a little company, to learn the basics of a business and where I could develop some applications that could be used by someone.
-Then I joined to [nfogestión SLU](https://www.infogestionslu.com/)
+Then I joined to [Infogestión SLU](https://www.infogestionslu.com/)

 In this company I worked as Full Stack Software Engineer learning all the software product lyfe-cycle.
 As a [SAGE's](https://www.sage.com/) partner I mainly development of some SAGE 50 plugins (C# .NET Framework and SQL Server DDBB) adjusting to the needs of our costumers.